Frequently Asked Questions

 During my time as a student I've had a multitude of opportunities to serve as a student/assistant director, running rehearsals and choosing repertoire.

 I just concluded my fourth year as the director of the South Shasta County Children's Chorus, where I have directed as many as 90 students at one time.
 I had the honor of making my directorial debut with SSCCC's spring production of "James and the Giant Peach, Jr." I also teach drama, choir and private lessons at Cottonwood Creek Charter School.
 I was the Music Director for Axiom Repertory Theatre's production "Newsies", and most recently the Music Director for the Cascade Theatre's summer production of "Mamma Mia!"
 Other past musical direction has included "Tarzan" at the Cascade Theatre, "Freaky Friday" at Anderson High School, and "Aladdin" with Axiom Children's Theatre.
 And summer of 2019 I was privileged to be co-director of the Axiom Children's Theatre production of "Willy Wonka, Jr".
+I am currently in rehearsal as a lead role in Axiom's production of "Spamalot The Musical" (debuting in February 2020), and will be the music director for the Cascade's 2020 production of "The Wedding Singer", and music director for Axiom Children's Theatre summer 2020 production of "Madagascar, JR".

 In addition to teaching I have written and arranged music, and have an extensive performance background including choral singing, opera, musical theatre, jazz, as well as piano and percussion.